jasonlau/Wordpress-User-Meta-Manager/readme.txt

 Fixed a bug which caused meta values to not display correctly in the editor.

  = 2.0.0 =
  This is a near complete overhaul with too many changes to list.

+ = 2.0.1 =
+ Fixed a potential bug in the activation process.

+  = 2.0.2 =
+ Changes to the backup and restore process.